 Moraine Lake is the most popular thing to do in Banff and arguably the most famous sight to see in Canada.
 This iconic lake is a picturesque picture of Canada (seriously, just Google image “Canada” and see what comes up).
 With the ten peaks rising high over the glacier waters, Moraine Lake is certainly a Banff attraction to see.

-We break down exactly how to get to Moraine Lake in our 2023 update.
+We break down exactly how to get to Moraine Lake in our latest update.

-No matter how you get to Moraine Lake we recommend enjoying the scenery, but also making time to enjoy a Moraine Lake hike, or go canoeing in paradise.
+No matter how you get to Moraine Lake, we recommend enjoying the scenery and making time for a Moraine Lake hike to Consolation Lakes, or even up through the Larch Valley, or you can spend your time canoeing in paradise.

-Just note that if you think you’re going to make your visit to Moraine Lake quiet and easier by visiting in the off-season, you may want to think again.
-Moraine Lake Road closes between (approximately) October 10 to June 1st.
-The road gets covered in snow, and the avalanche risk is high.
+Just note that if you think you’ll make your visit to Moraine Lake quieter and easier by visiting in the off-season, you may want to think again.
+Moraine Lake Road is the only road to Moraine Lake, and it is open only from June 1 to October 14th (closes on October 15th, 2024).
+After that, the road gets covered in snow, and the avalanche risk is high until the next summer rolls around.

 More Guides to Visiting Moraine Lake